reshufflehq/reshuffle-moviesanywhere-connector/README.md

 as defined by the Movies Anywhere API.
 If the connector is configured with an API token, the returned data will include trailer information.

-The following example create and API endpoint for retrieving movie data using it [EDIR](https://eidr.org) ID.
+The following example creates an API endpoint for retrieving movie data using its [EIDR](https://eidr.org) ID.
 You can try **10.5240/DF48-AB62-4486-C185-9E1B-4** or find EIDR IDs using the [Reshuffle EIDR Connector](https://github.com/reshufflehq/reshuffle-eidr-connector):